objy-org/objy-org.github.io/docs/CONNECT.md

 })

 // 3. run the platform via REST
-SPOO.REST({
+CONNECT.REST({
   port:80,
   OBJY,
-  metaMapper: new SPOO.metaMappers.mongoMapper().connect("mongodb://localhost") // The matamapper is for basic config }).run()
+  metaMapper: new CONNECT.metaMappers.mongoMapper().connect("mongodb://localhost") // The matamapper is for basic config }).run()
 ```